Language Models Don't Learn the Physical Manifestation of Language

 So far, we have presented \textsc{H-Test} and showed that there are certain properties of language that are difficult to learn, as standard sensory-deprived language models do not go through the standard model of perception (stimulus $\rightarrow$ sense $\rightarrow$ perceive) in learning language.
 A particular and only exception was GPT-4 among the tested models.

 As a further challenge that tests not only the visual-auditory understanding of letters but also visuospatial reasoning abilities, we devise a more challenging task: Letter Geometry.
 As shown in Table \ref{tab:geometry}, this task involves operations like flipping, rotation, addition, and subtraction on letters.
-We do not include this as a standard part of the \textsc{H-Test} as performing well on this task likely involves reasoning capabilities.
-We are particularly interested in this letter-level task as the smallest-sized token that a language model can process is often a letter \citep{elhage2021mathematical}., and the elements of the operations (e.g., `F' and `E') have no apparent semantic, phonetic, or logographic correlation that can be derived from the model’s training samples \citep{cheng2013chinese, lee2009korean}.
+We do not include this as a standard part of the \textsc{H-Test} as performing well on this task likely involves step-by-step reasoning capabilities, which is not what we intended for \textsc{H-Test}.
+However, we are still very interested in this letter geometry task as the smallest-sized token that a language model can process is often a letter \citep{elhage2021mathematical}, and the elements of the operations (e.g., `F' and `E') have no apparent semantic, phonetic, or logographic correlation that can be derived from the model’s training samples \citep{cheng2013chinese, lee2009korean}.
 This multiple-choice task encourages the utilization of visual imagery (e.g., `F' + `\_' = `E') for above random baseline performance of 25\%.

 The evaluation results are depicted in Figure \ref{fig:htest_lettergeo}.
-While GPT-4 demonstrates a particular proficiency in Letter Geometry (and \textsc{H-Test}), others remain closer to a hypothetical baseline, struggling with the sensory-deprived nature of their training.
+Most models remain close to a hypothetical baseline, struggling with the sensory-deprived nature of their training.
 This suggests that the capacity to process visuospatial information in the language is not simply a function of visual-auditory understanding of language but also of how models are trained to reason through sensory-like experiences.

 We also assessed the performance improvement across different models from the same research labs.
 In the case of the Command models, the enhancement was marginal, at 1.11\%, which essentially translates to one additional correct response.
-A standout observation was with OpenAI's models: the shift from GPT-3.5 to GPT-4 marked a substantial increase of 17.78\%.
+A standout observation was with OpenAI's models: the shift from GPT-3.5 to GPT-4o marked a substantial increase of around 15\%.